-Above: Comparison of Bauer & Co.’s 1895 Schattierte Grotesk typeface with Bauer & Co. and H. Berthold AG’s 1898 Accidenz-Grotesk, both shown in their 36 and 48-pt sizes.
-The Schattierte Grotesk specimen is from columns 407–8 in the 1896 issue of Archiv für Buchdruckerkunst und die verwandte Geschäftszweige.
-Accidenz-Grotesk’s is from Bauer & Co. and Berthold’s joint 1911 catalogue.
+Above, I’ve reproduced my comparison of Bauer & Co.’s 1895 Schattierte Grotesk with Bauer & Co. and H. Berthold AG’s 1898 Accidenz-Grotesk.
+The image shows both typefaces in their 36 and 48-pt sizes.
+I took this Schattierte Grotesk specimen is from columns 407–8 of the 1896 Archiv für Buchdruckerkunst und die verwandte Geschäftszweige issues.
+The lines of Accidenz-Grotesk are from Bauer & Co. and Berthold’s joint 1911 catalogue.

 As I mentioned earlier this year at a lecture in Berlin, and in an article for Footnotes, I believe that the regular weight of Akzidenz-Grotesk was derived from Schattierte Grotesk, a drop-shadowed display typeface that the Bauer & Co. type foundry in Stuttgart and Düsseldorf published in 1895.
 Clip the drop shadows off of Schattierte Grotesk’s letters and you get the Akzidenz-Grotesk design.